open/close all folders

 - The Electric Company had a six-season run in the 1970s and brief revival in the 2000s, which are easily overshadowed by the uninterrupted long run of its parent show, Sesame Street.

-- Wings was to Cheers what Parks and Recreation is to The Office.
+- Wings was to Cheers what Parks and Recreation is to The Office — only without the posthumous recognition.

 - Stargate Atlantis never got the kind of love (fannish or critical) that Stargate SG-1 earned, but it still earned a good half-decade run and kept the money people happy enough to earn the franchise a third series.